 - Is the site on a safe cycling route to the main shops and services in the village or does it create the opportunity to deliver a new cycle route?
-A key service location is the railway station The route into the village along Barrells Road, Stoney Lane and School Road is reasonably safe, these being small roads with relatively low levels of traffic although there are no safe crossing points.
-There is also no opportunity to create a new cycle route. - Does a site, by virtue of its location and scale, have a severe impact on the existing highway network?
+A key service location is the railway station The route into the village along Barrells Road, Stoney Lane and School Road is reasonably safe, these being small roads with relatively low levels of traffic.
+There is no opportunity to create a new cycle route or a pedestrian routeway. - Does a site, by virtue of its location and scale, have a severe impact on the existing highway network?
 Barrells Road is a very small country lane that would significantly restrict the level of housing that could be accommodated by an access onto it.
 The same applies to Stoney Lane which would be the main access road from the site into the village. - Is the site within a desirable or acceptable walking distance of the main shops and services in the village?
 A key service location is the Community College and Primary School Within acceptable distance of the Primary School and the preferred maximum distance of the Community College. - Are there safe crossing points and walkways between the site and the Community College and Primary School?
 Access on foot to Community College requires crossing of Norton Road and Ixworth Road, neither of which have safe crossing points.
 Access to Primary School on foot requires crossing of Church Road which does not have a safe crossing point.
-A significant stretch of the route along Stoney Lane does not have a footway so pedestrians would have to walk in the road.
+A significant stretch of the route along Stoney Lane does not have a footway so pedestrians would have to walk in the road. - Is the site within a desirable or acceptable walking distance from the railway station?
+Well outside preferred maximum distance

-Is the site within a desirable or acceptable walking distance from the railway station?
-Is the site within a desirable or acceptable walking distance from nearest bus stop?
-Well outside preferred maximum distance Within preferred maximum distance Overall assessment The site's relationship with the settlement boundary is weak, being on the very edge of the village.
-Whilst it is large enough to provide a range of housing and community infrastructure access is poor for pedestrians.
+- Is the site within a desirable or acceptable walking distance from nearest bus stop?
+Within preferred maximum distance Overall assessment The site's relationship with the settlement boundary is relatively weak, being on the very eastern edge of the village.
+It is large enough to provide a range of housing and some community infrastructure but access is poor for pedestrians.
 Its location will ensure a reliance on the motorised vehicle.
+The site was not originally submitted as part of the Neighbourhood Plan Process but is known to have been submitted as part of Babergh and Mid Suffolk Call for Sites 2016.
+A request was made in September 2016 for the site to be formally assessed.